hartwigmedical/actin/README.md

 ### Developing and Releasing ACTIN

-To make a chance in ACTIN and release the process is as follows:
+To make a change in ACTIN and release the process is as follows:

 1. Create a ticket in JIRA and make a branch from that ticket with `git checkout -b ACTIN-#`
 2. When changes are complete create a PR by committing pushing your branch and creating a PR via the GitHub UI.